cvalleskey/intouch-toolkit/features.md

 ## Typographic Scale (to-do)

 - Generate text styles for headers and body text from a set of configuration properties that can easily be translated into CSS.

+## Auto Superscript

+- Continuously looks for usage of the ^ symbol in selected text layers and converts any text following it into superscript.
+When editing text, the caret becomes visible again for easy editing.
+Supports symbol overrides.

 ## Export to PDF from JPGs